Through the Blue

 Greek kolokithakia appetizer

-• Kolokithakia – lightly-fried zucchini chips that possibly taste better than a potato chip.
+• Kolokithakia – lightly-fried zucchini chips that rival the potato chip.
 Always a hit.

 • Tomatokeftedes (tomato balls / fritters) and kolokithokeftedes (zucchini balls / fritters) – more fried vegetables that taste un-vegetable-like.
-Try it at home with this baked, not fried, recipe that’s hard to mess up, even for me.
+Try it at home with this baked recipe that’s hard to mess up, even for me.

-• Dips and pita bread – fava (hummus-like yellow split pea puree), melitzanosalata (roasted eggplant dip) and tzatziki (cucumber-yoghurt dip), of course.
+• Dips aside from tzatziki (cucumber-yoghurt dip)?
+Fava (hummus-like yellow split pea puree), melitzanosalata (roasted eggplant dip)

 TAVERNA MAINS

-• Pastitsio – spaghetti Bolognese or lasagna with a béchamel cream sauce on top.
+• Pastitsio – Greek lasagna topped with béchamel cream sauce .

 • Burger and meatball equivalents: bifteki (a burger without the bread), keftedes (fried meatballs) and soutzoukakia (long-ish meatballs in red sauce).

-• Gigantes plaki – Giant sized white beans in a tomato based sauce with a creamy, buttery texture.
+• Gigantes plaki – giant sized white beans oven baked in a tomato based sauce with a creamy, buttery texture.
 Easy to mash for weaning babies.
+Fasolakia, a green bean stew, (especially delicious when using a broad and flat green bean variety called Romano) is also good for pureeing.

-• Kotopoulo lemonato (oven-baked lemon chicken and potatoes) is the Greek-take on roast chicken.
+• Kotopoulo lemonato (oven-baked lemon chicken and potatoes) – the Greek-take on the classic roast chicken.

 • For our small Asian friends: Yemista – tomatoes and peppers stuffed with rice.
 Or Lahanodolmades avgolemono – stuffed (with ground meat and rice) cabbage rolls in an egg-lemon sauce.